Presented below are answers to a number of frequently asked questions (FAQs) about property reassessments.

 How often do reassessments occur?

-These new assessment values are as at the valuation date of January 1, 2016.
-The full change in reassessment value is being phased in over a 4-year period beginning in 2017 instead of being fully implemented in 2020.
+The difference between these reassessment values is being phased in over a 4-year period beginning in 2017 instead of being fully implemented in 2020.

 How will this reassessment phase-in work?